sph-mn/sph-db/readme.md

 * acid compliant, memory-mapped database that can grow to any size that fits on the local filesystem, unrestricted by available ram
 * direct, high-speed interface using c data structures. no overhead from sql or similar query language parsing and processing
 * embeddable by linking or code inclusion
-* read-optimised design with full support for parallel database reads
+* read-optimized design with full support for parallel database reads
 * efficient through focus on limited feature-set and thin abstraction over lmdb. benchmarks for lmdb can be found [here](https://symas.com/lmdb/technical/)
 * written in c, currently via [sc](https://github.com/sph-mn/sph-sc)